WeirdFlexButOk7/Library-Management-System/README.md

 - User and Admin Auth
 - Add, view, search, update, and delete books
 - Issue and return books
-- Storage using SQLite
-- Simple UI with HTML and CSS
-- Backend Architecture using Flask
+- Storage using SQLite, UI with HTML and CSS, Backend using Flask

 ---